guider23/Freedom/README.md

 Then build and use it locally, or publish your own version.
 I don't care, it's MIT licensed.

+## The Problem (aka My College IT (AI&DS) Department Goes Too Far)

+Not only did they block half the internet, they also blacklisted every VPN domain they could find.
+NordVPN?
+Blocked.
+ExpressVPN?
+Blocked.
+Even the small obscure ones.
+You can't even reach their websites to download configs.
+Big brain move by the IT department, honestly.

+## The Solution (aka How I Got My Internet Back)

+Here's the thing - they can't blacklist domains that don't exist yet.
+So I made this tool that grabs VPN configs from random cloud servers (AWS, Linode, Google Cloud - wherever I feel like hosting that week).

+By default, it connects to my servers.
+But fair warning: sometimes I forget to pay the AWS bill or just turn off the EC2 instance for fun.
+If it doesn't work, don't panic - just spin up your own server and use `--url` to point to it.

+## Why Your College Can't Block This

+Here's the secret: network admins blacklist known VPN domains.
+They've got NordVPN.com, ExpressVPN.com, all the big names.
+But your random AWS EC2 instance at `ec2-54-123-45-67.compute.amazonaws.com`?
+Yeah, that's not on their list.
+You're welcome.

 ## Installation

 ```bash